 Unfortunately, horses do not have compartmented stomachs like cows, meaning their guts don’t exhibit a two-way system.
 For this reason, there’s no way for a horse that eats tomatoes to expel it as they cannot vomit or burp.

-Symptoms of Tomato Poisoning in Horses
+Signs of Tomato Poisoning in Horses

 It would be best to protect your horses from reaching for tomatoes.
 However, in case it accidentally ingests the fruit, you should know the signs.
-These symptoms are severe, and the faster you catch them, the higher the recovery chances for your horse.
+These signs are severe, and the faster you catch them, the higher the recovery chances for your horse.

-Check out for symptoms like:
+Check out for signs like: